Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Ajoint:min:max**

 Defining minimun and maximum angles of the joint.
-They are also the homing angles when homing switches are triggered.
+They are also the homing angles when low or high homing switch is triggered.

 **Ajoint:min:max:home**

-Set an explicit homing angle, which can be outside min and max.
+Set an explicit homing angle, which can be even outside min and max.
 Min and max are assured while normal operation, but while homing, rotary movements can be outside this limits with some commands like G1 H1.
-Home angle will be set with either high or low end endstop.

 # M669 B parameter: special
 B allows setting for some special kinematics.
 In most cases, setting B parameters is not necessary.